GUY YANAI Boy on an Island

-In recent years, we have been impressed and sustained by a number of encounters abroad with the works of Guy Yanai.
-It is with great pleasure then that we announce the first solo exhibition of Guy Yanai in Germany, after his successful exhibitions in New York and Los Angeles, Paris and London.
+more pleased to announce the first solo exhibition of Guy Yanai in Germany after his successful exhibitions in New York and Los Angeles as well as in Paris and London.

-Upon asking Yanai about the subject matter, the artist replies with a kind of smile: “Vacations are almost better before you are actually on them, fantasy and the preparation are sometimes much more rewarding than the trip itself.
-Maybe this is the reason for the “mythical” hotel of La Colombe d’Or, which is certainly half a tourist trap, living off of the legend of artists.
-But when I saw that Calder there, I knew I had to paint it.“ Yanai’s motifs, which evoke realities that have never existed in quite this way, convey an ambiguous promise.
-More focussed than formulated, these are images of longing.
-They emerge from dream experiences of the artist – the exhibition title “Boy on an Island” refers to one such dream, or from found images.
-The individual iconography of Yanai does not include only elitist places like the Colombe d’Or but popular objects such as sailboats, which promise carefree leisure, or potted plants which enliven anonymous
+After the choice of the subject questioned, the artist replies with a kind of smile: “Vacations are almost better before you are actually in it, fantasy and the preparation are sometimes much more rewarding than the trip itself.
+Maybe this is the reason for the “mythical” hotel of La Colombe d’Or, which is certainly half a tourist trap living off of the legend of artists.
+But when I saw that Calder there, I knew I had to paint it.“ Yanai’s motifs, which remind us of something that in reality has never existed in this way, convey an ambiguous promise.
+More focused formulated, these are images of longing.
+Which can emerge from dream experiences of the artist – the exhibition title “Boy on an Iceland” refers to such, or from found images.
+The individual iconography of Yanai does not include priority elitist places like the Colombe d’Or but popular objects such as sailboats, which promise carefree leisure, or potted plants which enliven as decoration anonymous

-places as decoration, more or less successfully.

-The closing remark of the above quotation from Yanai is not insignificant.”I knew I had to paint it.”, he says.
-We might conclude from it that Yanai thinks above all in colors.
-The use of intense color is counteracted by the controlled brushwork.
-It is this particular combination that lends the paintings their uniqueness.
+places more or less successfully.
+Not insignificant is also the closing remark of the above quotation, which reads: “I knew I have to paint it.”
+It allows the conclusion that Yanai thinks above all in colors.
+The intensive color is counteracted by the controlled brushwork.
+This special constellation gives the paintings their uniqueness.
+His painting technique is formally conclusive and of high recognition.
 He applies the color “alla prima” in a continuous painting process.
-The brush is guided in the respective color fields as far as possible in parallel strokes.
-The paste-like oil paint throws a bead at the edges of the track which gives the resulting painting a relief-like surface and a somewhat tectonic quality.
-“Almost as if built with Lego bricks” – as a viewer naively but aptly noted.
-The tension between the provocative austerity of the brushstroke and the joyful promise of salvation of his motifs might appear jarring at first, but then dissolves as easily as a laugh eliminates tensions.
-It has been our experience that on engaging with Yanai’s work, a painterly ability is revealed that renders further comment unnecessary.
+The brush is guided in the respective color fields as far as possible parallel.
+The pasty oil paint throws a bead on the edges of the paint track, giving the painting a relief-like surface.
+As a result, his painting is extremely tectonic.
+“Almost as if built with Lego bricks” – as a viewer as naively as aptly noted.
+The tension between the provocative austerity of the brushstroke and the joyful promise of salvation of his motifs may be irritating at first, but then dissolves as easily as a laugh eliminates tensions.
+It has been our experience that when you engage with Yanai’s art, you will discover a painterly ability that makes further comments unnecessary.

-Text: CONRADS, February 2018
+Walter Conrads, February 2018